Coffee Prince (South Korean TV series)

-Coffee Prince is a 2007 South Korean television series starring Gong Yoo, Yoon Eun-hye, Lee Sun-kyun, and Chae Jung-an.
-Based on the novel of the same name written by Lee Sun-mi, it was aired on MBC's Mondays and Tuesdays at the 21:55 (KST) from July 2 and August 28, 2007 consisting of 17 episodes.
+Coffee Prince is a 2007 South Korean television series starring Yoon Eun-hye, Gong Yoo, Lee Sun-kyun, and Chae Jung-an.
+Based on the novel of the same name written by Lee Sun-mi, it aired on MBC's Monday and Tuesday at 21:55 (KST) from July 2 and August 28, 2007, for 17 episodes.

-The drama portrays the story of an unlikely romance between a tomboyish woman, who dresses like a man in order to get work, and a young food empire mogul.
-It contains homoerotic elements, as the man does not initially know of the tomboy's true sex.
+The drama portrays the story of an unlikely romance between a tomboyish woman, who disguises as a man to get a job, and a young food empire mogul.
+It contains homoerotic elements, as the man did not initially know the tomboy's true gender.
 Hailed as a hit for its high ratings, the drama received positive reviews from critics and won multiple awards.